writethedocs/www/docs/conf/na/cfp.md

 We are accepting proposals for our 2015 conference, which is happening **May 17-19, 2015** in Portland, Oregon.

-The deadline for submitting your proposal is **11:59 PM PST on March 1**.
+The deadline for submitting your proposal is **Midnight PST on February 28**.

 ## Conference Goals